Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

 The three following options, in the right side of the *Outliner* window, are only available for objects:

-Visibility *eye icon*
+Visibility (eye icon)
    Toggles the visibility of the object in the 3D View.
    :kbd:`V` will toggle this property for any objects that are selected in the *Outliner*.

-Selectability *mouse cursor icon*
+Selectability (mouse cursor icon)
-   This is useful for if you have placed something in the scene and don't want to accidentally select it when working on something else.
+   This is useful for if you have placed something in the scene and do not want to accidentally select it when working on something else.
    :kbd:`S` will toggle this property for any objects that are selected in the *Outliner*.

-Rendering *camera icon*
+Rendering (camera icon)
    This will still keep the object visible in the scene, but it will be ignored by the renderer.
    :kbd:`R` will toggle this property for any objects that are selected in the *Outliner*.